energywebfoundation/ssi-hub/README.md

 In this way, an app hosted on `localhost` (assuming the cache-server is also served on localhost) will store the authentication cookies even if the requests aren't sent over a secure connection.

 ## Test

+Make sure `ENABLE_AUTH=true` is set as it is required for tests passing.

 ```bash
 # unit tests